 - Other Non-League Resources

-For more information on this Gold Book Award winning project, please visit Society of Strings (SOS) on Gold Book Online.
-For other project ideas visit Gold Book Online and search for projects of interest to you.
-Gold Book Online is a resource for successful projects dating back to 2005, and facilitates easy networking and information sharing organizations.
+For more information on this Gold Book Award winning project, please visit 10K Run for Music on the Gold Book site.
+For other project ideas visit Gold Book and search for projects of interest to you.
+Gold Book is a resource for successful projects dating back to 2005, and facilitates easy networking and information sharing organizations.

 The Volunteer Council and the League of American Orchestras provide leadership skills and assistance to orchestra volunteers through ongoing education and communication.